k1mittal/Causes_of_Power_Outages/README.md

 This is a Multiclass Classification problem

 Response Variable:
-**Cause** - This variable represents the general cause of power outages.
+`CAUSE.CATEGORY` - This variable represents the general cause of power outages.
 We chose this variable because understanding the cause of outages can help improve outage management, preparedness, and mitigation efforts.

 Features Used:
-We will only use features that can be found after a power outage, meaning we will note use features like 'CAUSE.CATEGORY.DETAIL'.
+We will only use features that can be found after a power outage, meaning we will not use features like `CAUSE.CATEGORY.DETAIL`.
 We will also use only relevant features, ensuring that the model is trained and does not have confouding variables.

 Model Choice:
 **Random Forest Multiclass Classifier**